Azareye'h Thomas: Early life

 Thomas attended Niceville High School in Niceville, Florida, where he was a two-way player on the football team.
 He was rated as a four-star recruit, where he also held offers from schools such as Florida, Florida State, Georgia Tech, LSU, and Oklahoma.
 Ultimately, Thomas decided to commit to play college football for the Florida State Seminoles.

 College career

 In week 10 of the 2022 season, Thomas recorded his first career interception in a win over Miami.
 He finished his freshman season with 14 tackles with two being for a loss, a pass deflection, and an interception.
 In 2023, Thomas played all 14 games for the Seminoles where he notched 29 tackles with four and a half being for a loss, ten pass deflections, a forced fumble, and a fumble recovery.

 Professional career

 Thomas was selected by the New York Jets with the 73rd pick in the third round of the 2025 NFL draft.
+He made 12 appearances (five starts) for the Jets during his rookie campaign, recording seven pass deflections and 22 combined tackles.
+On December 13, Thomas was placed on season-ending injured reserve due to a shoulder injury sustained in the team's Week 14 loss to the Miami Dolphins.